grd/FreePDM/src/filesystem/README.md

 TheFilesystem class containes all the things that are needed to manipulate files inside the PDM.
 Essentially it is a storage of files.

 ## Connecting and disconnect
-`Filesystem.connect()` connects to the remote Filesystem.
+`connect()` connects to the remote Filesystem.
 It uses `sshfs`.
 In the config file you need to have a `server_directory=server:/path/to/vault` which points to to the directory of the storage and you need to have write access.

-`Filesystem.disconnect()` disconnect the Filesystem.
+`disconnect()` disconnects the Filesystem.

 ## Import / Export of files
-`Filesystem.import` allows to import a file or files inside the PDM.
+`import_file(fname, dest_dir)` import a file or files inside the PDM.
 When you import a file the meta-data also gets imported.
 The local files remain untouched.
 When you import a file or files you need to set a directory and a description.
 The new file inside the PDM gets a revision number automatically.

-`Filesystem.export` allows to export a file of files to a certain directory.
+`export_file(fname, dest_dir)` export a file to a local directory.

 ## Revision of files
-`Filesystem.revision` sets a file of files to a new level that is according to the previous file or files.
-It allows to automatically generates PDF and STEP/STL files.

-## Opening a revisioned file
+`revision_file(fname)` increments a file revision number.
-`Filesystem.openrevisionend` allows to export a revisoned file (an older version of a file).
-We all make mistakes so opening an older file can be crucial.

 ## Check-out / Check-in
-`Filesystem.checkoutfile` locks a file so that others can't accidentally check-in a different file.
+`checkout_file(fname)` locks a file so that others can't accidentally check-in a different file.

-`Filesystem.checkinfile`removes the locking but also uploads the file to the PDM.
+`checkin_file(fname, descr)`removes the locking but also uploads the file to the PDM.
 You need to write a description of what you did.

 ## Renaming of file
-`Filesystem.renamefile` can be used to rename a file, for instance when he or she wants to use a file with a specified numbering system.
+`rename_file(fname)` rename a file, for instance when he or she wants to use a file with a specified numbering system.

 ## Moving files
-`Filesystem.movefile` can be used to move a file to a different directory.
+`move_file(fname, dest_dir)` moves a file to a different directory.

+## Directory
+`create_directory(dir_name)`creates a directory.

 ## Access control
 Not written yet.